yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/PRP_Offload.rst

 - hsr-dup-offload: Duplicate the outgoing PRP frame
 - hsr-tag-rm-offload: Remove PRP trailer from the frame

-The ICSSG PRP firmware supports offloading of all above functionalities saving overhead from the driver.
+The Programmable Real-time Unit and Industrial Communication Subsystem (PRU-ICSS) PRP firmware supports offloading of all above functionalities saving overhead from the driver.

 .. note::